-- 1. Our investment strategy should be determined by reference to the Fund's assets, liabilities and our risk tolerances - Our long term primary goal is to generate returns required to fund our members' current and future pensions. - 2.
-Asset allocation has the greatest impact on the overall risk and return of the Fund - Diversification of investments reduces the volatility of asset returns and limits non market specific risk. - Investment managers should be responsible for stock selection. - Over the long term equities are expected to deliver a higher return than bonds. - 3.
-It is important to take a long term perspective when considering the investment strategy, but recognise the implications of shorter term market volatility - The greatest risk to the fund is not short term market volatility but the permanent loss of value. - Benchmarks should be used to measure performance, and not drive or dictate behaviour. - Volatility represents an opportunity to the long term investor in that it allows the investor to purchase assets at a price below their long term value. - By the same token volatility allows profits to be taken and unexpected gains realised.
+- 1. Our investment strategy should be determined by reference to the Fund's assets, liabilities and our risk tolerances - Our long-term primary goal is to generate returns required to fund our members' current and future pensions.

+2. Asset allocation has the greatest impact on the overall risk and return of the Fund

+- Diversification of investments reduces the volatility of asset returns and limits non market specific risk. - Investment managers should be responsible for stock selection. - Over the long-term equities are expected to deliver a higher return than bonds.

+3. It is important to take a long-term perspective when considering the investment strategy, but recognise the implications of shorter-term market volatility

+- The greatest risk to the fund is not short-term market volatility but the permanent loss of value. - Benchmarks should be used to measure performance, and not drive or dictate behaviour. - Volatility represents an opportunity to the long-term investor in that it allows the investor to purchase assets at a price below their long-term value.

-CUMBRIA LOCAL GOVERNMENT PENSION SCHEME APPENDIX A - 4.
-INVESTMENT STRATEGY STATEMENT (ISS)
+- By the same token volatility allows profits to be taken and unexpected gains realised. - However, it is recognised that volatility can impact on employers in the Fund (through its impact on employer contributions) and, therefore, ultimately on the Fund (as unsustainable employer contributions can have implications for the solvency of the Fund).